AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer-project-structure.md

 >[!IMPORTANT]
 >
->D not require packages in the main project's `composer.json` file on the `main` or `release` branches.
+>Do not require packages in the main project's `composer.json` file on the `main` or `release` branches.

 ## Prepare for development

-For development, install all `develop` versions of all modules that you maintain.
+For development, install `develop` versions of all modules that you maintain.

 Depending on your branching strategy, you might have `develop`, `qa`, `uat`, and `main` branches.
 Each branch exists in Composer with a `dev-` prefix.
 So the `develop` branch can be required through Composer as version `dev-develop`.